Diversity Council

 The children felt that although the previous House names – Scott, Shackleton, Cook and Franklin - tied in with the theme of ‘discovery’, they didn’t represent our school community in terms of diversity and values.

-As we have already changed our class names to more diverse people, the children wanted something completely different.
+As we had already changed our class names to more diverse people, the children wanted something completely different.
 First, The Diversity Council asked the children in their classes for ideas.
 The first list of ideas had 36 suggestions!
 Although they were great ideas it made it really difficult to choose.
 So the council decided to choose some of their favourite ideas and ask the school to vote.

 Red - Garnet